Spiritualist lauds Uttarakhand CM for freeing temples | Politics

-Coimbatore, Apr 10 (PTI): Isha Foundation founder and spiritual leader Sadhguru Jaggi Vasudev on Saturday congratulated Uttarakhand Chief Minister Tirath Singh Rawat's decision to release temples in the state from government control.
+(EDS: RPT after removing one para) Coimbatore, Apr 10 (PTI): Isha Foundation founder and spiritual leader Sadhguru Jaggi Vasudev on Saturday congratulated Uttarakhand Chief Minister Tirath Singh Rawat for his decision to release temples in the state from government control.

 The decision, according to Vasudev, is a matter of great joy as 51 temples and shrines in Uttarakhand have been freed from government control.